Journal of Chemical Technology and Biotechnology

 - Creative Commons Attribution Non-Commercial -NoDerivs License OAA

-Journal of Chemical Technology and Biotechnology is an international peer-reviewed research journal that publishes Original Papers, Reviews, Mini-reviews, Perspectives, Emerging Technologies, Spotlights and Technical Notes relating scientific discoveries and inventions in the disciplines of biotechnology and chemical technology to their conversion into commercial products and processes.
+Journal of Chemical Technology and Biotechnology is an international peer-reviewed research journal that publishes Original Papers, Reviews, Mini-reviews, Perspectives, Emerging Technologies and Spotlights relating scientific discoveries and inventions in the disciplines of biotechnology and chemical technology to their conversion into commercial products and processes.
 Submitted papers should indicate areas of novelty and significant advances to the current state of knowledge and understanding of the topic.
 Please read the Journal’s Aims and Scope for a detailed view of the publication areas.

 Front-end content articles are commissioned, but the Journal also warmly welcomes ideas.
 Please contact the Editorial Office (firstname.lastname@example.org) with your proposal; once a proposal is accepted or commissioned, detailed format guidelines will be provided.
 In general, the Journal prefers lively pieces of interest to a wider audience.
 All articles are subject to peer review.

 Spotlight A Spotlight is a brief, lightly referenced article about an outstanding area, newsworthy advance or event in the field.
 Spotlights may report on the contemporary significance of new or established experimental methodologies and discoveries.
 These articles should be written in a lively and accessible style, be accompanied by a one-sentence abstract, a provocative image and caption and generally should not exceed 6 double-spaced manuscript pages (including tables and figures).